brendonupson/oscir_api/basic_api_usage.md

 ```
 curl -X GET "https://localhost:5001/api/owner?ownerCodeEquals=P" -H "accept: application/json" -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJuYW1laWQiOiI......."
 ```
 The response is an array of owners.
-When using OwnerCode you shoudl expect 1 object returned
+When using OwnerCode you should expect 1 object returned
 ```
 [
   {